 - Depository – Current location of the object.
 Whenever multiple impressions of the same seal have been divided between different museums, each museum is listed.

-- Registration No. – Whenever multiple seal impressions of the same seal have been divided between different museums, the Registration Numbers are all listed within a single Source Number.
+- Registration No. – Unique number assigned to an object by a museum, current owner or custodian.
+Whenever multiple seal impressions of the same seal have been divided between different museums, the Registration Numbers are all listed within a single Catalog Number.

 - Comments – Discussion of various aspect of the object, such as its history, publication, and current location.
 The emphasis in the Comments is on questions and issues that have been controversial.

 This project would not have been possible without the kind permission of Ilona Regulski to use the Database of Early Dynastic Inscriptions as the foundation of the Narmer Catalog.
 Elise MacArthur designed the database, assisted by Jason Mundok.
 She also translated articles and was my chief research assistant.
-Michael Bridgman of MajorMega implemented the web site.
-Rozenn Bailleul-LeSuer, Natasha Ayers and Brendan Hainline acted as research assistants and translators.
+Rozenn Bailleul-LeSuer, Brendan Hainline, Oren Siegel, Tilmann Kunze, Gunnar Sperveslage, and Sasha Rohert acted as research assistants and translators.
 Renée Friedman provided encouragement and numerous comments.
 Stan Hendrickx provided the Narmer Palette Bibliography.
 His Analytic Bibliography of the Prehistory and the Early Dynastic Period of Egypt and Northern Sudan (1995) and the annual updates in Archéo-Nil were invaluable in finding references.
-The Catalog was first suggested to me by Günter Dreyer, who has also provided numerous comments.
+The Catalog was first suggested to me by Günter Dreyer, who had also provided numerous comments.
 Additional helpful comments were received from Edwin van den Brink, Jean-Pierre Pätznick, and Lisa Mawdsley.

 — Thomas C. Heagy